MEDICAL CANNABIS CARD APPLICATION PROCESS

 The UDOH will review the patient’s medical cannabis card application and confirm whether all requirements have been met.
 For adult patients ages 21 and older with a qualifying condition, the application review process will be completed 15 days or less from the date the application is submitted.
 For minor patients younger than age 21 and adult patients without a qualifying condition, the application review process will be completed 90 days or less from the date the application is submitted, as these applications must be reviewed by the Compassionate Use Board.

 Patients younger than age 21 and adult patients without a qualifying condition will receive an email regarding the status of their Compassionate Use Board petition.

 If all requirements have been met, the UDOH will issue the card and email the patient a copy of their medical cannabis card.
 The patient can then save the medical cannabis card on their smartphone or print it out.

 9. Purchase medical cannabis from a medical cannabis pharmacy

 Once a medical cannabis card is issued by the UDOH, a patient is ready to purchase product from a medical cannabis pharmacy.
 To purchase medical cannabis, a patient must bring their medical cannabis card and a valid form of photo identification, such as a driver’s license, with them to the pharmacy.

 A list of Utah’s 14 medical cannabis pharmacies is posted here.
-Please note that there may be only one or two pharmacies open in March 2020.
-At least 8 pharmacies plan to open by June 30, 2020 and an additional 6 plan to open on or after July 1, 2020.
+At least 6 pharmacies plan to open by September 2020 and all 14 plan to open before January 2021.